bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Yep, it is that simple.
 I have handled both the requirement for both state transition and rerendering.

-Normally we would have some sort of state object that fires an event when it changes.
-We would then hook the rerender of the widget to that state object.
-But this is really not needed for this small application.
+Normally, we would have some sort of state object that fires an event when it changes.
+We would then hook the re-render of the widget to that state object.
+But this really is not needed for this small application.
 So instead I am just sneaking a call to `Yome.render()` into the `eventHandler` so that it occurs after a state change.

-Keep in mind that this is the first piece of this application that I would change as it grows and our event listeners start having more sophisticated needs like asynchronous ajax calls.
+Keep in mind that this is the first piece of this application that I would change as it grows and our event listeners start having more sophisticated needs like asynchronous Ajax calls.
 Again, the added complexity is just not needed here in this widget.
 Why would I add it?
 I don't need to prepare for things that are not actually being done.

-Now lets look at how the `eventHandler` is used.
+Let's look at how this `eventHandler` is used:

 {% highlight javascript %}
 //side effecting